A Petri Dish for Histopathology Image Analysis

 \section{Discussion}

 The inherent nature of histopathology image classification can create challenges for researchers looking to apply mainstream computer vision methods.
-Not only are histopathology images themselves difficult to handle because they have high resolutions and are variable sized, but accurately and efficiently annotating histopathology images is a nontrivial task.
+Histopathology images themselves are difficult to handle because they have high resolutions and are variable-sized, and accurately and efficiently annotating histopathology images is a nontrivial task.
 Furthermore, being able to address these challenges does not guarantee a high-quality dataset, as histopathology images are difficult to acquire, and so data is often quite limited.
 Based on a thorough analysis of these challenges, we have presented MHIST, a histopathology image classification dataset with a straightforward yet challenging binary classification task.
-MHIST comprises a total of 3,152 fixed-size images that have been appropriately preprocessed for inputting into standard computer vision models such as ResNet.
-In addition to providing these images, we also include each image's gold standard label and their degree of annotator agreement.
+MHIST comprises a total of 3,152 fixed-size images that have already been preprocessed.
+In addition to providing these images, we also include each image's gold standard label and annotator agreement.

+Of possible limitations, our use of fixed-size images may not be the most-precise approach, as using whole-slide images directly would likely improve performance since whole-slide images contain much more information than fixed-size images.
+Current computer vision models cannot train on whole-slide images, however, as a single whole-slide image can take up more than 10GB of space.
+Thus, our dataset includes images of fixed-size, as this is appropriate for most standard computer vision models.
+Another limitation is that our dataset does not include any demographic information about patients nor any information regarding the size and location of the polyp (data that is often used in clinical classification).
+Our dataset contains purely image data and is limited in this fashion.

-We aim to have provided a dataset that can serve as a petri dish for histopathology image analysis.
-We hope that researchers are able to use MHIST to test models on a smaller scale before being implemented in large-scale applications, and that our dataset will facilitate further research into deep learning for histopathology image analysis.
+In this paper, we aim to have provided a dataset that can serve as a petri dish for histopathology image analysis.
+We hope that researchers are able to use MHIST to test models on a smaller scale before being implemented in large-scale applications, and that our dataset will facilitate further research into deep learning methodologies for histopathology image analysis.

 { }